-This event took me back home to my city of broad shoulders and tornado drills — a city that turned 183 yesterday.
+Ironically this event took me back home to Chicago, the city of broad shoulders and tornado drills — a city that turned 183 yesterday.
 All the times my mother crammed us in the downstairs bathroom in the burbs with kids and pets and a radio.
 Which one of us is going to risk their lives to go get the bunnies in the back yard?
-And it finally happened, but this time I questioned whether I should risk my life for a laptop and a passport.
+And it finally happened, but this time in a different town in a different time where I questioned whether I should risk my life for a laptop and a passport.

 Photo: Alex Poizner

-At the end of the day I have never been so grateful for that shitty crypt I’ve coined the murder basement, my obedient & loving animal and Mike, who stayed on the phone with me from the first siren until morning light.
+At the end of the day I have never been so grateful for that shitty crypt I’ve coined the Murder Basement, my obedient and loving animal and Mike, who stayed on the phone with me until morning light.
 And all those people that simply ask if I am okay... thank you.

 I no longer feel the need to whisper.
 I am not going to dismiss my sadness.
-When you talk of it with your neighbors, you might see tears welling up in each other's eyes, and you are now undeniably connected through story-telling and saltwater.
-Maybe this is one of those times we hear about — when things break to be put back together a little differently.
+When you talk of it with your neighbors, you see tears welling up in each other's eyes - and you are now undeniably connected through story-telling and saltwater.
+Maybe this is one of those times we hear about.
+Those times when things break to be put back together a little differently.
 Maybe better.

-For the online op-ed by guest columnist Joanna Basile in the Tennessean, click below
+For the online op-ed by special columnist Joanna Basile in the Tennessean, click below